Choosing Packing Supplies for Moving

 If you’ve ever had to move to a new location, only to find that some of your belongings were damaged during the move, you know just how important finding the right packing supplies can be.
 Unfortunately, many people are in a hurry, which means they often throw things into a box without considering what packing materials would ensure safe transport.
 In addition, some packing supplies can be expensive, and some movers will do anything they can to avoid purchasing expensive supplies.
 How do you know which packing materials to use when moving, and when is it a good idea to purchase packing supplies?

-If you’re moving in the San Francisco Bay Area, check out the reusable moving boxes and packing supplies from Brute Box Moving.
-They rent plastic moving boxes and sell packing supplies – all with free delivery to more than 75 cities in the San Francisco Bay Area.
+If you’re moving in the San Francisco Bay Area, check out the reusable moving boxes and packing supplies from Boxbee Storage and Moving Boxes.
+We rent plastic moving boxes and sell packing supplies – all with free delivery to more than 75 cities in the San Francisco Bay Area.

 Paper is an economical choice

 For many items, especially breakable plates, and small knickknacks, the paper is a great packaging option.
 Because you can use multiple pieces and paper can be crinkled to contour to the item you’re packing, it is very effective at protecting most breakable items.
 Paper can also be packed around items to ensure that they don’t move around inside the box.

 The best part about using paper is that it is readily available.
 A newspaper is a great option because you can find it almost anywhere, but you can buy high-quality packing paper too.
 When you purchase packing paper, make sure you look for a product that is made out of recycled materials.

 Sometimes, paper just won’t do.
 When you’re looking for packing supplies that will protect precious or expensive items, turn to bubble wrap.
 Although it doesn’t contour to items as well as paper does, bubble wrap does provide more protection.
 It also comes in large rolls, which is perfect for wrapping large items that sheets of paper just won’t cover.